Overview of Call Control and Routing

 Capacity planning for remote site survivability is much the same in that it relies on backup call processing hardware.
 Selecting the appropriate Cisco IOS platform to provide backup or survivable call processing services typically begins with determining the number of devices or users that must be supported at that site in the event that connectivity to the central site is disrupted.
 Equally critical in this sizing exercise is the local PSTN gateway services.
 In the event of a central site connection failure, will the local PSTN gateway have sufficient circuits to be able to route all calls without blocking during the busiest hour?
 If the answer is no, adding additional gateways or trunks will be necessary to appropriately size the remote site for backup call processing.

 PSTN and IP gateways must also be sized appropriately for a deployment, so that sufficient capacity is available to handle all calls in the busiest hour.
 In some cases, you might have to deploy multiple PSTN or IP gateways to provide enough resources.

-When sizing call admission control, ensure that sufficient bandwidth is available over network connections to support the required number of calls.
+When configuring and sizing QoS and call admission control services, ensure that sufficient bandwidth is available over network connections and in priority queues to support the required number of calls.
 If sufficient bandwidth is not available, additional network capacity, gateways, and IP or telephony trunks may be required.